laminlabs/lamindb/README.md

 ### Lineage: agents

-The `lamindb` [skill](https://github.com/laminlabs/lamin-skills/tree/main/skills/lamindb) ships with the `lamindb` package at `.agents/skills/`.
-When working with Claude Code, ask it to copy the skill to `.claude/skills/` so that it automatically tracks transcripts.
+The `lamindb` [skill](https://github.com/laminlabs/lamin-skills) ships with the `lamindb` package at `.agents/skills/`.
+When working with Claude Code, ask it to copy the skill to `.claude/skills/` so that it automatically tracks agent sessions.

 ### Lineage: scripts & notebooks